Anomalocaris: Paleobiology

 Bicknell et al. (2023) examined the frontal appendages of Anomalocaris, suggesting it was an active nektonic apex predator.
 Postured with the frontal appendages outstretched, Anomalocaris would have been able to swim with maximized speed, similar to modern predatory water bugs.
 Its eyes would be suitable to hunt prey in well-lit waters.
 Anomalocaris would have hunted various free-swimming animals since there are a large diversity of nektonic and pelagic soft-bodied animals.
 It probably would have not hunted benthic animals like trilobites, considering the possibility of damaging the frontal appendages on the substrate while trying to grab prey from seafloor at speed.
 Instead, other animals such as other radiodonts (e.g. Hurdia, Cambroraster, Titanokorys, Stanleycaris) and artiopods (e.g. Sidneyia) would have been benthic predators in the Burgess Shale.

+The large, high-resolution eyes of Anomalocaris—similar to those of dragonflies, as well as mantis shrimps and robberflies—suggests that they utilized the predictive target interception strategy of these extant species, that is, calculating a prey's trajectory in order to steer themselves to its anticipated location.